Notes on the Geography of Romania (Transylvania): Romania: Transylvania

 Marie was married to King Ferdinand, and the town's main square shortly after his coronation was renamed the Ferdinand Ring.
-That name's gone now, too, replaced by the neutral Piata Mare.
-Marie had been British, while her hasband was German--full name Ferdinand Viktor Albert Meinrad of Hohenzollern-Sigmaringen.
+That name's gone, too, replaced by the neutral Piata Mare.
+Marie had been British, while her husband was German (his full name was Ferdinand Viktor Albert Meinrad of Hohenzollern-Sigmaringen).
 Funny, how you can stroll around all day and be oblivious of these names, which once seemed very important.

 That's the Holy Trinity Roman Catholic church, which we previously saw from a distance.
 Next to it is the city hall, once upon a time a land-credit bank.